reactos/reactos/irc/ArchBlackmann/readme.txt

 List that are used directly to create responses are:

-  - tech - here are the sentces ArchBlackmann sais when he finds his name
+  - tech - here are the sentences ArchBlackmann says when he finds his name
   - curse - this are the curses he looks for
   - cursecop - this the responces to them
-  - grovel - this is said when a op does the grovel command
+  - grovel - this is said when an op does the grovel command
   - nogrovel - this when someone else does it

 The remaining lists are not used directly, but by the other lists.